NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 During this lab you will assemble and "bring up" a PCB.
 This is practice for assembling and bringing up your quadcopter.

+This lab is to be completed on your own.

 You will assemble a simple Arduino-compatible board based on the microcontroller we are using for this course.
 It's called the Bare Bones Board (BBB).

 These instructions apply to assembling your quadcopter and to building your own remote control that you can keep after the class is over.
 [Read this](Building-Your-Own-Remote.md) for more details.